List of OHA Junior A standings: 1944–45

-The OHA groups are dissolved when the Brantford Lions, Stratford Kroehlers and Hamilton Majors drop out of league.
+The OHA groups are dissolved when the Brantford Lions, Stratford Kroehlers and Hamilton Barons drop out of league.
 The Galt Canadians become the Galt Red Wings.
-The Port Colborne Recreationists drop out of the league mid-season.
+The Port Colborne Recreationists had only one victory as of December 13, 1944, when they withdrew from the OHA citing lack of competitiveness and transportation.
 The inaugural Red Tilson Trophy is awarded to Doug McMurdy, as the most outstanding player in the OHA; Albert "Red" Tilson, a recent Oshawa Generals player and the OHA scoring champion of 1942–43, was killed in World War II action just as the 1944–45 OHA season was starting.
 The Toronto St. Michael's Majors won the J. Ross Robertson Cup, defeating the Galt Red Wings 4 games to 0.